Anupamit/Javascript-Theory-Qustions/README.md

 ## Q.42 Explain the difference between mutable and immutable objects?
 A mutable object is an object whose state can be modified after it is created.
 An immutable object is an object whose state cannot be modified after it is created.

-In JavaScript numbers, strings, null, undefined and Booleans are primitive types which are immutable.
+In JavaScript, numbers, strings, null, undefined, and Booleans are primitive types, which are immutable.
 Objects, arrays, functions, classes, maps, and sets are mutable.

 ## Q.43 How can you achieve immutability in your own code?
-For "mutating" objects, use the spread operator,or Object.assign, Array.concat(), etc., to create new objects instead of mutate the original object.
+For "mutating" objects, use the `spread operator`,or `Object.assign`, `Array.concat()`, etc., to create new objects instead of mutate the original object.

 ```js
 // Array Example
 const arr = [10, 20, 30];